-2021-2022 Academic Year
+2022-2023 Academic Year

-All tuition balances and fees are due the first day of class each semester (Fall, Spring and modular courses).
-If you are interested in a payment plan, please contact the registrar.
+All tuition balances and fees are due the first day of class each semester (Fall, Spring, and modular courses).
+For payment plan information, see below.

 - Application and Initial Registration Fee: \$100 for new students. - Semester Enrollment Fee: \$375 per semester for all students. - Resource Fee: \$120 or \$300/semester for four semesters (depending on Logos package chosen) - Tuition: \$75.00 per credit hour. - Onsite Auditing: No charge.
-(Space limited based on student enrollment.) - Online Auditing: \$20 per course for auditors. - Graduation Fee: \$250.
+(Space limited based on student enrollment.) - Online Auditing: \$20 per course for auditors.

+• Graduation Fee: \$250.

 Payment Plans: Semester costs can be broken up into three to five monthly, interest free payments upon request.
 The Payment Plan Request Form is on the Student Resources webpage.
+Please see Payment Plan Policy below for further information.